 I always have a grill with a side burner and extra propane tanks for just this reason.
 I also have extra cinder blocks for building a rocket stove, just in case we run out of propane.
 Lots of home canned goods to choose from.

 TIP- This is just a quick set of directions for a rocket stove you can put together in less than five minutes.
 It works and gives you one more option for off-grid cooking.

 I have a toaster oven/griddle/coffee maker combo, a George Forman grill, and a camping stove that I might use in that situation.
 I would probably only cook one real meal a day and do simple breakfasts and lunches.
 Even plain sandwiches taste better when popped in the toaster oven or Forman.

 On an open fire, except for rainy days on a Sterno.
 I’ve had to do this many times. it’s like a very long camping trip.
 I rather enjoyed it.
 But I’m weird like that.

 A solar oven is a must-have for us, I made mine from very cheap materials.
 Works great.

 This website has instructions for making a very good solar oven for less than $20.

-I have 7 solar cookers, butane burners, thermal cookers, wonder bag, backpacking stoves, wood rocket stoves, a wood stove in the garage, grills, a fire ring with grate.
+I have 7 solar cookers, butane burners, thermal cookers, wonder bag, backpacking stoves, wood rocket stoves, a wood stove in the garage, grills, and a fire ring with a grate.